 OK, I know that sounds a little pie in the sky, and maybe it is a little over the top.

 But you know what?
 Most of us HATE meetings.
 We do.

 And if you can learn meeting ground rules for facilitators, guess what?
 Most of us won’t hate them anymore (or at least nearly as much).

 When meeting ground rules for facilitators create more efficient meetings we are happier.

 We’re not stressed about all the work that’s NOT getting done while we listen to Marge from accounting talking about changes in accrual policy.

 Your team will feel like their time is valued.

-Any meeting ground rules for facilitators you would add?
+Did I cover all the meeting ground rules for facilitators you wanted to see?

 In this post, we took a critical look at why most meetings that most organizations hold simply don’t work.

 The average meeting is a time suck that accomplishes little, drains morale and has everyone scrambling afterward to get their individual to-do lists back on schedule.